-In fact so far as the guarantee of equal protection in Article 14 is concerned, our Supreme Court, in the early case38 held that any State action, executive, legislative or judicial, which contravenes Article 14, is void.
+In fact, so far as the guarantee of equal protection in Article 14 is concerned, our Supreme Court, in the early case held that any State action, executive, legislative or judicial, which contravenes Article 14, is void.

 But the Supreme Court limited the application of Article 14 to judicial decisions by the qualification that they will hit by the Article only when they involved a ‘willful and purposeful discrimination’.

 Several grounds were laid down whereby a “curative petition” could be entertained and a petitioner is entitled to relief ex debito justitiae.
-It could be used, for example, in cases of violation of principles of natural justice, where interested person is not a party to the lis and where in the proceedings a Judge failed to disclose his connection with the subject-matter or the parties giving scope for an apprehension of bias.
+It could be used, for example, in cases of violation of principles of natural justice, where the interested person is not a party to the lies and wherein the proceedings a Judge failed to disclose his connection with the subject-matter or the parties giving scope for apprehension of bias.
 The petitioner would have to specifically mention the grounds on which he was filing the curative petition.

 [i]H.M.
 Seervai, Constitutional Law of India: A critical commentary,349(4th ed.).